fybrik/fybrik/samples/multicluster-argocd/README.md

 ## Cleanup

 Follow the [Fybrik cleanup](https://fybrik.io/v1.3/samples/cleanup/) section to cleanup the resources used in this sample.
 Due to an [open issue](https://github.com/argoproj/argo-cd/issues/10329) in Argo CD a manual refresh needs to be done for the blueprint application to fetch the latest changes from Git repo.
-It can be done by pressing the `Applications` bottom on the lft bar in the Argo CD GUI.
+It can be done by pressing the `Applications` bottom on the left bar in the Argo CD GUI.
 Then, enter the `blueprints-kind-kind` and press the Refresh bottom on the top of the page.